czcollier/czcollier.github.com/resume.md

   - Established code review procedure and led code review sessions

-#### Senior Software Engineer: Bullhorn Nov.
-2010 - Feb.
-2013
-   Built major features for a Web-based SaaS application servicing 30,000+ users across 2,500+ customer organizations.
+  - Designed and built major features for a Web-based SaaS application servicing 30,000+ users across 2,500+ customer organizations.

   - Team lead for REST API implementation built to underpin all data access for new product features.
 Also exposed to customers and 3rd party add-on developers.

   - Developed a search term suggestion engine that collects terms commonly used together among all searches issued.

   - Led development of a mobile app providing significant product functionality for mobile users.

   - Actively involved in developing future directions for cloud-based systems architectures for new company products.

 #### Principal: Nevo Technologies, Inc. Cambridge, MA ~ Nov.
 2005 - Nov.
 2010
   Provided technical leadership and ensured high quality of work for software